-For ease of reference, the fees in the table below are correct as of 17 November 2016.
+For ease of reference, the small claim fees in the table below are correct as of 17 November 2016.
 Court fees are subject to change, so you should always check with the court, legal representative and any other individuals or organizations who are involved that an amount is still the current fee.
 These fees are in pound sterling (GBP), to calculate the equivalent in Euros a conversion must be applied on the day you wish to make the application.

-1.1 On starting proceedings (including proceedings issued after permission to issue is granted) to recover a sum of money where the sum is claimed: Fee payable (£) (a) Does not exceed £300 £35 (b) Exceeds £300 but does not exceed £500 £50 (c) Exceeds £500 but does not exceed £1,000 £70 (d) Exceeds £1,000 but does not exceed £1,500 £80 (e) Exceeds £1,500 but does not exceed £3,000 £115 (f) Exceeds £3,000 but does not exceed £5,000 £205 (g) Exceeds £5,000 but does not exceed £10,000 £455 (h)Exceeds £10,000 but does not exceed £200,000 5% of the value of the claim (i) Exceeds £200,000 £10,000
+1.1 On starting proceedings (including proceedings issued after permission to issue is granted by excluding CCBC cases Fee payable (£) brought by Centre users or cases rough by Money Claim OnLine users) to recover a sum of money where the sum claimed: (a) Does not exceed £300 £35 (b) Exceeds £300 but does not exceed £500 £50 (c) Exceeds £500 but does not exceed £1,000 £70 (d) Exceeds £1,000 but does not exceed £1,500 £80 (e) Exceeds £1,500 but does not exceed £3,000 £115